 The Trump administration’s effect on the US stock market is significant.
 A looming trade war with China and policy proposals on the regulation of large Internet companies have led to a volatile marketplace, with added tension due to the Federal Reserve’s changes to its monetary policy.

 Just how deep the stock market could fall depends on which of three scenarios we are likely to experience.
-Either way, investors should expect further unrest on the stock markets.
+Either way, we could expect further unrest in the markets.

 Nicholas Colas, cofounder of DataTrek Research, says that they “are not expecting a US equity market crash [but that] there’s no sense in denying the obvious—US equity markets feel shaky.
 He sees three possible scenarios: